 MPEG-4 (Motion Picture Experts Group) — MPEG-4 is an open-standard format developed by the Motion Picture Experts Group as a format for encoding video content for dissemination on the web.
 There are two main encoding versions, and numerous subcategories, of the format.
 Documentation for all varieties of MPEG-4 is extensively published as part of an international standard: ISO/IEC 14496-14:2003.
 The compression of a given MPEG-4 video file will depend upon the specific software and coding used in its creation, and can range from lossy to lossless.
 For long-term preservation only lossless or near-lossless compression should be used.
 MPEG-4 supports the embedding of descriptive metadata to help support future access.
 A number of software tools, both free and paid for, are available to convert existing video files to MPEG-4 format.

-Motion JPEG 2000 (Joint Photographic Experts Group) — JPEG-2000 was created by the Joint Photographic Experts Group in 2000 as a next-generation format for electronic images.
-Motion JPEG-2000 is a derivative of the main format which utilizes the JPEG-2000 structure to code and display video.
+Motion JPEG 2000 (Joint Photographic Experts Group) — Motion JPEG-2000 is a derivative of JPEG 2000 which codes and displays video.
 The format is part of an open international standard: ISO/IEC 15444-3:2004.
 Motion JPEG-2000 files can be compressed in either lossy or lossless fashion, although only the lossless variety is acceptable for long-term preservation.
 The format is still relatively new, so adoption is not yet as widespread as older video formats.
 A number of software tools are available that can convert other video formats into Motion JPEG-2000, and it can support a variety of descriptive and structural metadata.
 File extensions for the format are .mj2 and .mjp2.